 "We won't enact those cuts," said Sen. Brian Schatz (D-Hawaii), another appropriator.
 "We'll probably work very hard on increasing funding for ARPA-E."

-Schatz suggested that the repeated funding cut proposals belie rhetoric from congressional Republicans and the administration about energy "innovation," which he called "an excuse to do nothing."
+Schatz argued the repeated funding cut proposals belie rhetoric from congressional Republicans and the administration about energy "innovation," which he called "an excuse to do nothing."

 "That's the president's perspective, which is always very informative, but it doesn't dictate what Congress does," Graves said when asked about the proposed cuts to DOE research offices.